 This tool offers web design services for people and organizations.
 Their service is free, but paid subscription affords you more options in design and other great features.
 Canva is an excellent option for small startups who don’t necessarily have the budget to hire a graphic designer.

 With Canva, creating shapes, charts, logos, graphics, and presentations is a breeze.
 It’s also possible to create custom fonts using the built-in design tools on the service.

 - Crazy Egg

 Another invaluable tool for any new business is Crazy Egg.
-This tool is commonly used for data collection to gain insights about your customers.
+This tool is commonly used for data collection to gain insights into your customers.
 The service offers a range of tools and features, including: